logo_mephedrone-com

 In 2010-2015, various studies related to the pharmacological mechanisms of mephedrone activity and acute toxicity mechanisms were actively pursued.
 Summarizing the results, it can be stated that mephedrone inhibits serotonin (with an IC50 value of 0.31 μM) and dopamine uptake (IC50 value = 0.97 μM), and mephedrone has an affinity for 5HT2 and D2 receptors.
 An in vivo model shows that mephedrone use increases dopamine concentration by 496% (in nucleus accumbens studies) and serotonin concentration by 941%.

-See also Mephedrone in pregnancy: risks and consequences
+See also Mephedrone Detox

 Since the passage of the state mephedrone control law, there has been much debate as to whether it leads to a reduction in use or harms associated with distribution and use.
 Recent evidence suggests that mephedrone use continues in many countries despite many bans.
 Many point to the fact that the emergence of controls has resulted in a decrease in the quality of mephedrone on the market and an increase in its price.
 Following the widespread media interest and increasing data available in the medical literature on mephedrone, more healthcare professionals will be aware of mephedrone and its effects, and therefore may not access poisons services for advice.